tomtor/HDL-deflate/README.md

 The decompress mode can be disabled by setting `DECOMPRESS` to `False`.

 As an option you can disable dynamic tree decompression by setting `DYNAMIC` to `False`.
-This will save a lot of LUT-ram and HDL-Deflate compressed output is always using a static tree, but zlib will normally generate dynamic trees.
+This will save a lot of BRAM and LUTs and HDL-Deflate compressed output is always using a static tree, but zlib will normally generate dynamic trees.
 Set zlib option `Z_FIXED` to generate streams with a static tree.